What Victoria’s earthquake tells us about the safety of our structures

 Australia has earthquake safety regulations, but University of Melbourne experts say the earthquake reminds us about the safety of our buildings and structures.

-How our housing can make it feel like a Russian winter
+How our housing can make it feel like an Arctic winter

 Australia’s housing isn’t geared to deal efficiently with our Southern winters – we need learn from the Northern Hemisphere, says University of Melbourne expert